knassar/sate-cms/docs-source/content/docs/getting-started/sate-basics.md

   * `./content/some-page` <span class="arrow r"></span> "Some Page"
   * `./content/extra--special` <span class="arrow r"></span> "Extra-Special"

-It's important to note that these automatic inferences can be overridden for any given page.
-More on page-level overrides later.
+It's important to note that these automatic inferences can be [overridden for any given page](/docs/page-data).

 {{{plugin-sate-sequenceNav}}}
 {{</content}}